Ken Griffey Jr. Minor League and Pre-Rookie Card Guide

 Ken Griffey Jr. came into professional baseball with a hype largely unmatched by any player before or since.
 It did not take long for people to realize the value that surrounded "The Kid" and many rushed to capitalize by producing cards of the young phenom.
 While there are several Ken Griffey Jr. minor league and other pre-rookie cards available to collectors, unlicensed cards flooded the market and remain common today.

 The following list documents the Ken Griffey Jr. minor league and pre-rookie cards.
 To keep things simple, the cards are capped at 1988, due to his official rookie cards coming in 1989.
-The Ken Griffey Jr. rookie card guide can be seen here.
-Most of these cards have print runs in the 10,000 to 15,000 card range, but lower numbers are noted when known.
+Most of the cards listed below have print runs in the 10,000 to 15,000 card range, but lower numbers are noted when known.

 Official Ken Griffey Jr. Minor League & Pre-Rookie Cards

 Click on the images or listings to shop for cards on eBay.

 This card uses the same basic format that is featured on almost all of the cards listed here.
 Defined border, large color image and limited text makes for a very simple card.
 As the first official Ken Griffey Jr. minor league card, it remains a popular option for collectors.

 Ken Griffey's 1988 San Bernardino Spirit minor league card from Best Cards is among his most valuable early cards.
 The close-up image and large text helps distinguish it from other early Ken Griffey Jr. cards.
 There is also a Platinum parallel, shown below on the right.
 While neither card is numbered, it is believed that the base version is limited to 5,000 cards and the Platinum parallel is limited to 1,300 cards.